ikusa/ourbook/README.md

 - User can add, edit and delete comment << i don't implement this feature as the API from https://jsonplaceholder.typicode.com/ isn't providing comment mutation.
 - Reducers only applied to Users Screen because I think it is not necessary to use reducers for application with little to none passing data between components.
 So I only applied this to show that I could implement it.
+- Testings, as for testing I don't have enough time to create test for this app so sorry I don't complete this part.

 ## Available Scripts